What Does Good Couples Therapy Look Like?

 Because if I can’t offer safety to both spouses, I can’t be a good couples therapist.
 Period.

 This is obviously related to protecting you.
-“All-Purpose” Therapists are often inclined to be passive and hang back.
+“General Practitioner” Therapists are often inclined to be passive and hang back.

 A skilled couples therapist will not do that.
 Once the assessment is over, and couples therapy is well underway, they will jump in and interrupt.
 Good couples therapy isn’t deferential or polite in the face of vicious, contemptuous attacks.